CytaStorm/collabStory/README.md

-# collabStory
+# collabStory by THE BOTTLERS

+## Jeff: Backend, database, storyline, PM
+## Fang: Frontend, user interface, flask
+## Yusha: User Login, one input per user, CSS

-A collaborative storytelling game- add on to the story, and see how it turns out!
+A collaborative storytelling game.
+Sign up if you are a new user or login if you already have a username and password.
+Read the last lin the story, add on to the story.
+Then see how it turns out!

-# THE BOTTLERS
-Yusha Aziz, Fang Chen, Jeff Chen
-SoftDev, pd 02
-P00 - Scenario One
-2022-11
+All you have to do is clone our repository and pip install the required pacakges in `requirements.txt` In order to run our game, open up your terminal and run the command `python3 __init__.py` .
+After running this command open a browser of your choice and go to http://127.0.0.1:5000/ (your local host)